(Disclosure: Some of the links below may be affiliate links)

 Together, it means that the TER of True Wealth will be between 0.63% and 0.70%, on average.
 This TER is excellent.

 The default management is 0.50% per year.
-If you have a large portfolio, it can go down even lower.
+If you have an extensive portfolio, it can go down even lower.
 From a 500’000 CHF portfolio to an 8’000’000 CHF portfolio, the fees will decrease from 0.50% to 0.25%!
 For instance, a 1’000’000 CHF portfolio will only cost 0.39%.
 These low fees are a great result.
 You can find the details on their website.
 If you plan to retire early and invest with a Robo-Advisor, it is terrific for your future.

 It is difficult to say how much this will cost in the percentage of your portfolio since it is also based on the purchase price and sale price.
 Also, it is not due each year.
-Overall, it should add up to less than 0.05% per year on average.
+Overall, it should add up to less than 0.05% per year.
 It is a pity that True Wealth does not include this in their total fees!
 It would make things simpler.

 Finally, you will also pay a 0.10% fee for each currency conversion done by True Wealth.
-This is the best currency conversion fee of all Swiss Robo-advisors.
+This fee is the best currency conversion fee of all Swiss Robo-advisors.

 Overall, the fees of True Wealth are excellent!
 When you compare with other Swiss Robo-Advisors, they have significantly lower fees!
 In total, you can invest for a minimum of 0.63% TER!